jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-04-25-correct-attitude-towards-discovery-of-truth-by-Geoff-Anders.md

 <!--more-->

-I think that that statement makes people who believe that truth exists to be more patient with people's discovery of truth :smile:; and for those who do not believe that truth exists, to be more patient with people's discovery of whatever-it-is-they-need-to-discover :grin:
+I think that that statement makes people who believe that truth exists to be more patient with people's discovery of truth :smile:.
+It also helps people from dismissing as irrelevant those "points" in history which kind of guided people with the discovery of truth.
+And for those who do not believe that truth exists, this will help them to be more patient with people's discovery of whatever-it-is-they-need-to-discover :grin: